rozek/node-red-user-management-example/README.md

 * POST with form variables `agreedToDPS` and `agreedToTOS`
 * &lt;user-id&gt; must be the email address of an account which has already been confirmed
-* the requesting user must have been authenticated him/herself as the user with the given &lt;user-id&gt;
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt;
 * `agreedToDPS` must be `true`
 * `agreedToTOS` must be `true`
 * if all conditions are met, `agreedToDPS` and `agreedToTOS` will be stored and the user may continue using the offered service